What is Cylinder Liner? | What are the types of the Cylinder Liner?

 What is the function of the cylinder liner?

-The main function of the cylinder liner is to reduce leakage and provides a sliding surface for the piston ring.
+The main function of the cylinder liner is to reduce leakage and provide a sliding surface for the piston ring.
 The engine piston moves inside the liner.

 What are the types of the cylinder liners?